aozhimin/iOS-Debug-Hacks/README.md

   faultvaddr = 0x000000010bb91000
 ```

 As we know, there are 16 floating pointer registers in x86-64: xmm0 - xmm15.
 In fact, there are some other details of it.
 In the output of `register read -a` command, you may notice that there have stmm and ymm registers besides xmm register group.
 Here stmm is an alias of st register, and st is a register of FPU(Float Point Unit) in x86 to handle float data.
-The FPU contains one float pointer register which has eight 80-bit float pointer register: st0 - st7.
+The FPU contains one float pointer register which has eight 80-bit float pointer registers: st0 - st7.
 We can observe that the stmm register is 80-bit from the output, which can prove the stmm register is st register. xmm is 128-bit register, and ymm register is 256-bit which is an extension of xmm.
 In fact, xmm register is the low 128-bit of ymm register.
 Like the eax register is the low 32-bit of rax register.
 In Pentium III, Intel published an instruction set called SSE(Streaming SIMD Extensions) which is an extension of [MMX](https://zh.wikipedia.org/wiki/MMX).
 Eight new 128-bit registers(xmm0 - xmm7) are added in SSE.
 AVX(Advanced Vector Extensions) instruction set is an extension architecture of SSE.
 Also in AVX, the 128-bit register xmm was extended to 256-bit register ymm.

 <p align="center">